1990s

 Judy Collins

 Judy Collins has been a folk singer for over fifty years.
-At a young age she learning how to play multiple musical instruments.
-At fifteen years old she was training to become a professsional pianist.
-Collins had the whole audience involved in her concert by having the audience sing the chorus of songs with her.
+At a young age she learned how to play multiple musical instruments.
+At fifteen years old she was training to become a professional pianist.
+Collins had the whole audience involved in her concert by having the audience sing choruses with her.

 Tibetan Monks from the Drepung Loseling Monastery